Sebasdel95/matcher/README.md

 The inputs with .txt format must be within the same folder of the matcher.js script.

 #### Outputs
-The output will be shown in the console.
+The output will be shown in the terminal when the script is executed like: node .\matcher.js